 This recipe makes about 30 rangoons, and will cost you about $5 (minus excess).
 Thirty rangoons at the panda store would cost you $32.50!!
 Boo yah.
 Just blew your mind.

-- 1 8 oz. package of cream cheese
+- 8 oz. pkg. cream cheese

-- 1 spear green onion, chopped/diced
+- 1 green onion chopped

 I hope you guys enjoy this appetizer.
 It seriously might be the favorite appetizer I’ve ever made!
 Oh, and wish Sarah and I luck… as you read this, we will be in vacation town.
 We will have all sorts of fun things to tell you when we return!

 If you like these cream cheese rangoons, you might also like these recipes: